-This Fall, ELISS fellows convened local stakeholders to discuss how their communities (Seattle, Bay Area, Philadelphia, and Indiana) could improve communication practices to better prepare for a disease epidemic.
-They will share key findings with DC-area stakeholders in a forum at AAAS on Friday, December 4th, 2015.
-Read more about the upcoming DC Forum HERE.
+This fall, ELISS fellows convened local stakeholders to discuss how their communities (Seattle, Bay Area, Philadelphia, and Indiana) could improve communication practices to better prepare for a disease epidemic.
+They shared key findings with DC-area stakeholders in a forum at AAAS on Friday, December 4th, 2015.
+Read more about the DC Forum HERE.

 FALL FORUMS: Each ELISS class runs an Idea Lab project to identify innovative approaches for a pressing socio-technical challenge.
 The class of 2015 asked the question, "How can our region better prepare for an epidemic?"
 They spent the year canvassing their campuses and communities and found that communication challenges were the #1 most cited challenge.
 To address this, the fellows are organizing a series of interconnected forums to share innovative practices and identify new opportunities to improve communication during an epidemic.
 Read more about the fall forum series HERE.